-Many Toradex Carrier Boards contain a holder for a backup battery.
+Many Toradex [Article not found #100044] contain a holder for a backup battery.
 It is used to keep the RTC powered for uninterrupted timekeeping while primary power is disconnected.

 The following carrier boards use the listed battery types:

 |Apalis||Apalis Evaluation Board||CR2032||Select between powering the Internal & External RTC using JP22|

 |Apalis||Ixora Carrier Board||CR1225||Connected to External RTC.
 Internal RTC may be powered by removing R40 and assembling R39|

 |Colibri||Colibri Evaluation Board||CR2032||Select between powering the Internal & External RTC using JP23|

 |Colibri||Viola Carrier Board||CR1225||The battery holder is not assembled on V1.0A Viola Carrier Boards|